 - It gives you a clear picture of your target market.
 Who are they?
 Where do they live?
 What do they do?
 What do they struggle with?

 - It helps you to create marketing messages that resonate and ultimately get results to help you grow your business.
+Your customers expect one-on-one attention which requires a personal approach.

 - It tells you exactly what you need to do next.
 So, where to advertise?
 What to offer?
 How to capture leads?
 How to engage with prospects?
 What systems to put in place, what metrics to manage, and much more.